zcash/zips/drafts/zip-daira-mempool-limitation.rst

-The default value of 80000000 for ``mempool.tx_cost_limit`` represents no more than 40 blocks’ worth of transactions in the worst case, which is the default expiration height after Blossom network upgrade [#zip-0208]_.
+The default value of 80000000 for ``mempool.tx_cost_limit`` represents no more than 40 blocks’ worth of transactions in the worst case, which is the default expiration height after the Blossom network upgrade [#zip-0208]_.
 It would serve no purpose to make it larger.

 The ``mempool.tx_cost_limit`` is a per-node configurable parameter in order to provide flexibility for node operators to change it either in response to